owenkutzscher/schoolWork/README.md

 # schoolWork
-Coding projects and assignments completed in school.
+Coding projects and assignments completed at University of Colorado Boulder.